st114908/MA-Lubuntu/ArduinoCLIUtilizer/Readme.txt

 - "Generate ArduinoCLIUtilizer config file"
 - "Upload.hex file"

-All the above listed entry names have been chosen to fit/briefly describe the respective entry's function/purpose and if something is missing or fails then a window with the notification pops up and additional info is placed under [Folder of the clicked file]/SavedResponses.
+All the above listed entry labels have been chosen to fit/briefly describe the respective entry's function/purpose and if something is missing or fails then a window with the notification pops up and additional info is placed under [Folder of the clicked file]/SavedResponses.